 Entrance to the museum is FREE to all.

-However, we can only keep open, restore the Alfred Corry and improve our exhibition if you can make a donation.
-Whether it is large or small, you may be assured that it will be welcomed and valued !!!
+All our Stewards are unpaid volunteers.
+However, as a charity (Charity Commission Registration number 1039030) we can only keep open, maintain the Alfred Corry and improve our exhibitions if you can make a donation.
+Whether it is large or small, you may be assured that it will be welcomed and valued!

-We are also able to accept covenants / bequests and to put on public display full recognition of specific larger contributions, in memorium, etc.
+We are also able to accept covenants / bequests and to put on public display full recognition of specific larger contributions, in memoriam, etc.

 Public toilets and a refreshment kiosk are close by.